 Once a year, every year.
 Alpacas were selectively bred in the Andean highlands for fleece dense enough to keep them alive at 4,000 metres - and unlike sheep, they do not shed.
 Without a shearer, last year's fleece is still on the animal twelve months later, accumulating until thermoregulation fails.

 Why not less.
 Skipping a year produces three predictable failures.
 The inner coat felts into a near-rigid mat that no comb or carder can salvage, and most processors refuse the fleece outright.
-Heat-stress mortality risk roughly doubles in the second summer - Heath et al. (2001) showed unshorn animals' core temperatures track ambient at r=0.612, and a 24-month coat amplifies that effect.
+Heat-stress mortality risk climbs sharply in the second summer - Heath et al. (2001) showed unshorn animals' core temperatures track ambient at r=0.612, and a 24-month coat amplifies that effect.
 And next year's shearer second-cuts every animal because no blade takes 24 months of growth in a single clean pass.

 Why not more.
 Twice-yearly shearing is rare and almost always wrong.
 Processors want a 7-10 cm staple length; shearing twice a year produces 4-6 cm staples that are uneconomic to spin.
 The narrow exception is hot equatorial climates - parts of northern Australia, equatorial Africa - where some farms accept the fiber-value loss for a welfare buffer against year-round heat.
 For temperate and Mediterranean farms, one shear per year is correct.